stockhuman/tpw-data/organisations/influencewatch.md

 ## Scoring
 Articles on the site have no attribution, and contributions are mediated privately by contacing the platform.
-The site however readily discloses it's parent organisation, which is itself
+The site however readily discloses it's parent organisation, which is itself a self-described right-wing enterprise.